 Gadolinium oxysulfide (Gd2O2S), also referred to as Gadox, GOS or P43, is the most widely used phosphor in X-Ray applications, on account of its comparatively high luminescent efficiency, it’s well understood material characteristics and the fact that the photons emitted are comparable to the wavelengths detected by silicon light detection devices, including charge-coupled detector (CCD) and complementary metal oxide semiconductor (CMOS) sensors.

 The main purpose of X-Ray phosphors is to respond to X-Rays which re-emit energy as visible photons.
-They can be incorporated into a wide variety of X-Ray imaging devices, including within medical and security applications.
+They can be incorporated into a wide variety of X-Ray imaging devices, including within medical, dental and security applications.

 Here at Analytical Components we offer all three types of Gadox scintillator screens: Gadox: Tb, Gadox: Pr and Gadox: Eu.

 The primary use for Gadox: Tb and Gadox: Pr is hard X-Rays whereas the principal purpose of Gadox: Eu is for extremely high energy X-Rays.
 Another widespread use of Gadox: Tb is as a scintillator for X-Ray imaging.
 While it has a primary emission peak of 545nm, Gadox: Tb can emit wavelengths ranging from 382 to 622nm.